William Sinclair, 1st Earl of Caithness: Earl of Orkney

-After the death of childless King Christopher of Norway in 1448, Earl William was mentioned as a possible candidate for the vacant throne, as the jarl of Orkney was the highest ranking nobleman in Norway.
+After the death of childless King Christopher of Norway in 1448, Earl William was mentioned as a possible candidate for the vacant throne, as the Earl of Orkney was the highest ranking nobleman in Norway.
 However, there are no indications that he pursued this claim.
 The same year the Earl of Orkney appears obtaining the patronage of the chapel of Saint Duthac in Kirkwall.

 In 1454–55, the Earls of Orkney and Angus laid siege to Abercorn Castle with 6,000 men because Lord Hamilton was in league with the rebel Earl of Douglas.
 Hamilton was taken by the royal camp and the Earl of Orkney kept him in honourable captivity in Roslin Castle for a few days until he defected from the House of Douglas.

 On 15 November 1456, the earl's father-in-law, Alexander Sutherland of Dunbeath, made his will in the earl's presence at Roslin Castle.
 The earl had married Sutherland's daughter Marjory, by Sutherland's wife Mariota, daughter of Donald of Islay, Lord of the Isles.

 James II of Scotland died in 1460 and the Earl of Orkney was elected as one of six Governors for the government during the minority of the young James III of Scotland.

 In 1468, James III of Scotland married Margaret, daughter of Christian I of Norway, Sweden and Denmark.
 Christian was unable to immediately provide a dowry.
 Instead, he promised that dowry would be provided at a later date, pledging the territory of the Jarldom of Orkney as security for his promise.
 The sovereignty of Orkney therefore transferred from Norway to Scotland.
 In 1470, James III offered William the castle and lands of Ravenscraig in Fife, in return for William quitclaiming his rights in Orkney and Shetland, an offer William accepted.

 The Norse jarldom technically remained in existence, but William now only had authority over the mainland parts - Caithness and Sutherland.
-In 1472, it having become clear that the dowry was unlikely to be paid, James declared the Jarldom's territory to be forfeit to the Scottish Crown, to which it was annexed by an Act of the Scottish Parliament, on 20 February.
+In 1472, it having become clear that the dowry was unlikely to be paid, James declared the Jarldom's territory to be forfeit to the Scottish Crown, to which it was annexed by an act of the Parliament of Scotland on 20 February.
 William now wielded his authority under the king of Scotland, rather than of Norway.